 On May 15, 2019 the Board of Directors approved the Final ADA Self-Evaluation and Transition Plan Update.
 The final plan can be downloaded below:

 - Appendix A - Program Accessibility Questionnaire

 - Appendix C - Public Outreach

 Midpen is committed to ensuring that no person is denied access to its services, programs or activities on the basis of their disabilities, as provided by Title II of the American with Disabilities Act of 1990 (ADA).
-Midpen owns and manages approximately 60,000 acres of land in 26 open space preserves.
+Midpen owns and manages over 70,000 acres of land in 27 open space preserves.
 Midpen's purpose is to acquire, permanently protect, and restore lands forming a regional open space greenbelt.
 The preserves are generally kept in a natural condition in order to protect their ecological integrity and habitat, and are developed with only those basic amenities needed for low-intensity recreation.